$6,295 | Completing Grades 9–12

 Hands-on projects that support the health, youth, and communities that make this trip possible.

-Playing with kids during afternoon service in the batey.
+Working with kids during afternoon service in the batey.

 Reading with students during educational outreach days.

-Running small-group discussions on health and wellness.
+Running small-group discussions on health workshops.

 From lodging to logistics — here’s everything you’ll want to know before heading to Dominican.